Last Updated on by Catherine Tobsing

 Here in North America the light cycles are constantly changing, upsetting both birds and humans alike.
 (Think SAD disease).

-We address this by introducing artificial light, preferably a full spectrum light, no higher than 6 inches over a birdcage and put it on a timer usually set for 12 hours on and 12 hours off.
+We address this by introducing artificial light, preferably a full spectrum light, no higher than 6 inches over a birdcage, and putting it on a timer usually set for 12 hours on and 12 hours off.

 This helps keep your bird’s circadian rhythm synchronized and can fix problems from behavioral issues to chronic egg laying – which is a whole other topic.